dotoroart/cards/README.md

 #### Possibilities

-- Have I thought about leaving the game all digital?
+- Have I thought about just making the game digital?
 Yes.
 - Do I really, really, really want to hold these cards in my hand?
 Also yes.
 - Have I thought about doing something with NFT collectibles?
 Yes.
 - Do I have any idea how that could be done properly?
 No.